thegem-city/help/content/docs/getting-started/tips.md

 There is no defined or set list of things (other than nost listed in our server rules) to apply content warnings to, but here are some suggestions:

 * Anything sexually explicit or suggestive.
 This includes NSFW content that may involve nudity, but also extends to thirst posts and adult humor.
-There is a lot of grey are.
+There is a lot of grey area.
 * News or current events.
 This also includes discussions or talks about war and displacement.
 * Politics.
 * Discussions that have been exhausted.
 For example, Twitter and Elon Musk are subjects that have had a lot of activity and if you are aware that society needs to move on from those subjects, but still have something to say, use a content warning.